kubesphere/website/content/en/docs/multicluster-management/import-cloud-hosted-k8s/import-aliyun-ack.md

 ### Step 2: Get the kubeconfig file

 Log in to the web console of Aliyun.
-Go to **Clusters** under **Container Service - Kubernetes**, click your cluster to go to its detal page, and then select the **Connection Information** tab.
+Go to **Clusters** under **Container Service - Kubernetes**, click your cluster to go to its detail page, and then select the **Connection Information** tab.
 You can see the kubeconfig file under the **Public Access** tab.
 Copy the contents of the kubeconfig file.

 ![kubeconfig](/images/docs/multicluster-management/import-cloud-hosted-k8s/import-ack/kubeconfig.png)